 The sail forms have been developed from theory, trial and observation while sailing, using a masthead video camera.

 I use translucent DuPont Mylar film in both 50 and 75 micron thicknesses.
 The B mainsails, C jibs and C mainsails are made from the heavier film.

-The available alternative, smooth finish, transparent 50 micron DuPont Mylar film is preferred by some sailors, particularly for jibs, because tell-tales are readily visible on both sides of the sail.
-This untreated film may be more durable.
+The available alternative, smooth finish, transparent 50 micron DuPont Mylar film is preferred by some sailors, particularly for jibs, because tell-tales are readily visible from both sides of the sail.
+This film with the untreated surface may be more durable.

-All reinforcing patches are white for a clean appearance, but for identification you can choose from a selection of coloured jib-luff pocket tapes for both mainsail and jib.
+All reinforcing patches are white for a clean appearance, but for identification you can choose from a selection of coloured luff pocket tapes for both mainsail and jib.

-The black IOM insignia is standard and you can choose, at extra charge, to have registration numbers and country designation letters clearly applied in black permanent ink, using one-time stencils.
+The black IOM insignia is applied as standard and you can choose, at extra charge, to have registration numbers and country designation letters clearly and neatly applied using one-time stencils and black permanent ink.

-The sails are supplied without luff wires inserted, rolled between brown paper within 90 mm. diameter cardboard shipping tubes.
+The sails are supplied with luff wires inserted and rolled smoothly between brown paper within 90 mm diameter cardboard shipping tubes.